 In the rental office building market in central Tokyo, due to the recovery of business sentiment after the global financial crisis, the vacancy rates continued to decrease to a level of 0.5% for grade A buildings in Tokyo's five central wards in 2019, and rents also maintained an upward trend.
-From 2020, vacancy rates have increased and rents turned bearish due to the impact of the spread of COVID-19, but the increase in vacancy rates is experiencing a lull partially due to a certain degree of progress in floor reduction as a result of the spread of remote work.
-Moreover, compared with the average vacancy rate in Tokyo's five central wards, the increase in average vacancy rate for grade A buildings in Tokyo's five central wards, etc. is moderate, indicating that high-quality office buildings in favorable locations are steadily capturing tenant demand.
+From 2020, vacancy rates have increased and rent levels softened due to the impact of the spread of COVID-19, but the average vacancy rate in Tokyo's five central wards saw a letup in its increase due in part to the recent space absorption reduction stemming from the spread of remote work having run its course.
+The average vacancy rate for grade A buildings in Tokyo's five central wards as of the end of June 2023 temporarily witnessed an accelerated rise due to the impact of the supply of newly constructed large buildings, but with high-quality office buildings in favorable locations continuing to steadily capture tenant demand, rent is holding firm and the vacancy rate is expected to improve going forward.

 In addition, in terms of the land price level, the Tokyo metropolitan area exceeds other major metropolitan areas in Japan.
-Particularly, the range of increase has remained large in the wards of Tokyo and consistently exceeded the level in March 2005 until as of the end of March 2022, demonstrating competitive advantage in the maintenance and improvement of asset value.
+Particularly, the range of increase has remained large in the wards of Tokyo and consistently exceeded the level in March 2005 until as of the end of March 2023, demonstrating competitive advantage in the maintenance and improvement of asset value.